Phanisment/Skript-Artifact/DOCUMENTATION.md

 ## Documentation
 > [!NOTE]
-> Not implement for now, Just idea the project
+> Not implement for now.
+Just idea the project.

 Skill Activator:
 - `left_click` or  `left`